 Just like more classical pieces, these watches certainly will hold great re-sell value down the line, and will only appreciate as time passes.

 What are your top alternative investment picks for 2020?
 Do you have any questions?
 Is there a category you think we should add?
 Let us know in the comments below.
-And as always feel free to follow us on Twitter for additional insight.
+And as always feel free to follow us on Twitter and LinkedIn for additional insight.